Shefqet Krasniqi

 Shefqet Krasniqi (born June 20, 1966) is a Kosovar Muslim cleric and scholar of Islam.
 He formerly held posts of lecturer at the Faculty of Islamic Studies (Pristina) and Imam of the Imperial Mosque (Pristina).
 He is an expert in Islamic law, author, translator and publisher.

 Krasniqi has been the focus of controversy for his provocative comments concerning other faith communities, traditional gender roles and alleged radicalism.
 His name was mentioned in the U.S. State Department’s "International Religious Freedom Report for 2013" for allegedly negative views of the Catholic community and "anti-Semitic rhetoric".

 He was acquitted by a Pristina Basic Court panel on hate incitement charges in March 2018.

 Biography

 Krasniqi was born in the village of Sibofc, Obiliq municipality, Kosovo.
 He attended high school at the local madrassa "Alauddin" in Pristina.
 In 1986, he enrolled and later graduated from Medina University in Saudi Arabia, where he attained a doctorate in Islamic jurisprudence (fiqh).
+He left Medina and fought for the Kosovo Liberation Army in 1999, Returning to Medina after the war and living in Kosovo starting in 2001.
 Upon returning to Kosovo, Krasniqi was appointed professor at the Faculty of Islamic Studies, and later Imam at the Great Mosque in Pristina.
 He held the position of professor for five consecutive years while also functioning as Imam.